- After more than 50 years, the Zodiac Killer's infamous "340 code" has been solved.

 Few codes stand the test of time, however.
 It took nearly 600 years for researchers to realize the Voynich manuscript was effectively a rip-off copy of Women’s Health.
 The MIT time-lock puzzle was only 20 years old, yet it still took a nifty programmer three years to crack it.
 And then there’s the Zodiac Killer.

-The recent news that a 51-year-old letter from the infamous Bay Area murderer, whose story was immortalized by David Fincher, has been cracked recently made headlines.
+In 2021, the FBI confirmed that a half-century-old encrypted letter from the infamous Bay Area murderer, whose story was immortalized by David Fincher, had been cracked.
 While this code will bring no peace to the families of the unknown killer’s victims, the solving of this letter reminds us once again that nothing is impenetrable.

 After the Zodiac Killer’s first cryptogram was quickly solved in 1969, he followed up with a 340-character puzzle that has baffled cryptographers ever since.
 Three men worked tirelessly on the letter and finally revealed the encoded message: